 From July 2020, NEA will gradually expand releases of male Wolbachia-carrying Aedes aegypti (Wolbachia-Aedes) mosquitoes to the entire HDB towns of Yishun and Tampines and cover both towns by March 2022.
 With this roll-out, NEA will determine if suppression across whole towns can be sustained with fewer male Wolbachia-Aedes mosquitoes.

-As of June 2021, releases of male Wolbachia-Aedes mosquitoes in Yishun and Tampines have expanded to 860 HDB blocks (80,760 households) and on track to cover the entire towns of Tampines and Yishun by March 2022.
+As of April 2022, releases of male Wolbachia-Aedes mosquitoes have expanded to cover the entire towns of Tampines and Yishun (1,473 blocks, 142,402 households).

 The positive outcome of the field studies at Tampines and Yishun show that continued releases of male Wolbachia-Aedes mosquitoes can successfully suppress the female urban Aedes aegypti mosquito population.